What can be done if there are doubts about the Testator's testamentary capacity (e.g. not of sound mind)?

 Mental Capacity Assessment (MCA) can be conducted to determine if the Testator has mental capacity and hence the testamentary capacity to do a Will.
 It is formal evaluation of an individual's ability to make decisions for themselves.
 Our partners at Speedoc offer onsite visits for MCA assessments, or you can check with the attending doctor/clinic who diagnosed the Testator's mental condition.
 If the MCA fails, a psychiatrist will need to be involved to further evaluate testamentary capacity.

-Alternatively, may also contact an LPA Certificate Issuer, who serve a similar function in determining if the person has the mental capacity to do LPA.
-The Office of Public Guardian's website provides a list of LPA Certificate Issuers and the top 10 most frequented LPA Certificate Issuers.
+Alternatively, you may also contact an LPA Certificate Issuer, who serve a similar function in determining if the person has the mental capacity to do LPA.
+The Office of Public Guardian's website provides a list of LPA Certificate Issuers.
 Please call and check if they can provide you with the required service before heading down.

 For the Will to be legally valid, it must be printed out and signed.
 A summary of the signing instructions is on Page 2 of our generated Wills: